mses-bly/2D-Bin-Packing/README.md

 1. The first line contains the number of pieces in this Bin (N).
 2. N lines follow, each one containing:
   - Piece ID (corresponds to its position in the input file).
-  - Final rotation of the piece with respect to its original rotation (if no rotation was done, 0).
+  - Final rotation of the piece with respect to its original rotation (if no rotation was applied, 0).
   - 'X,Y' final position of the piece, specified as lower left X coordinate and lower left Y coordinate, comma separated.

 An example output.txt could be: